Whether driving or using public transport, expats will find getting around in San Diego fairly easy.

 Several ride-hailing applications also have a presence in San Diego, including Lyft and Uber.
 These allow users to summon a cab directly to their location and gives an estimated price for the trip upfront.

 Cycling in San Diego

-The city actively encourages residents to cycle and is constantly expanding existing infrastructure as part of the San Diego Regional Bike Plan.
-The government also supports programmes such as Bike to Work Month.
+The city actively encourages residents to cycle and is constantly expanding existing infrastructure as part of the San Diego Regional Bicycle Plan.

 Given the favourable weather conditions and support from local government and the private sector, commuting by bicycle in San Diego is becoming more popular.
-Currently there are more than 1,340 miles (2,157km) of paths for bicycles in the city.
+The city is constantly expanding its network of bicycle paths and lanes.

 Driving in San Diego